Diazonium compound: Arene derivatives

 According to X-ray crystallography the C\sN+≡N linkage is linear in typical diazonium salts.
 The N+≡N bond distance in benzenediazonium tetrafluoroborate is 1.083(3) Å, which is almost identical to that for dinitrogen molecule (N≡N).

-The linear free energy constants σ_{m} and σ_{p} indicate that the diazonium group is strongly electron-withdrawing.
+The linear free energy constants σ_{m} and σ_{p} indicate that the diazonium group is one of the most strongly electron-withdrawing substituents known.
 Thus, the diazonio-substituted phenols and benzoic acids have greatly reduced pK_{a} values compared to their unsubstituted counterparts.
 The pK_{a} of phenolic proton of 4-hydroxybenzenediazonium is 3.4, versus 9.9 for phenol itself.
 In other words, the diazonium group raises the ionization constant K_{a} (enhances the acidity) by a million-fold.
 This also causes arenediazonium salts to have decreased reactivity when electron-donating groups are present on the aromatic ring.

 The stability of arenediazonium salts is highly sensitive to the counterion.
-Phenyldiazonium chloride is dangerously explosive, but benzenediazonium tetrafluoroborate is easily handled on the bench.
+Benzenediazonium chloride is dangerously explosive, whereas benzenediazonium tetrafluoroborate has been described as shock insensitive.

 Alkane derivatives

-Alkanediazonium salts are synthetically unimportant due to their extreme and uncontrolled reactivity toward S_{N}2/S_{N}1/E1 substitution.
-These cations are however of theoretical interest.
+Alkanediazonium salts are generally synthetically unimportant due to their extreme and uncontrolled reactivity toward S_{N}2/S_{N}1/E1 substitution or elimination.
+These cations are, however, of theoretical interest for study of these reactions.
 Furthermore, methyldiazonium carboxylate is believed to be an intermediate in the methylation of carboxylic acids by diazomethane, a common transformation.